S-Subhashree/Profile-Web-Page/README.md

 **HTML Structure:**

-- The HTML file contains the basic structure of the webpage, including the <header>, <main>, and <footer> sections.
+- The HTML file contains the basic structure of the webpage, including the header, main, and footer sections.
 - Inside the header, we include a profile picture, a name, a description, and social media links with icons.
 - The main section includes skills, hobbies, and projects.